IAnalyzeGenomes/CallVars/README.md

 Where CallVars_Output/VCF/A_germline.vcf is the germline variant file, CallVars_Output/VCF/A_somatic.vcf is the somatic variant file and N is number of cores.

- This pipeline has been tested using 64-bit linux OS.
  I plan to continue refining this workflow for detecting clinically relevant variants in targeted gene panels for human data.
 Feel free to reach me at amitbinf[at]med.umich.edu or amit4biotek[at]gmail.com with any questions.